Pandemics

 - Manage the demand on the NHS and social care.

-- Distribute anti-viral medication to the public.
+- Distribute anti-viral medication for treatment or prophylaxis to the public.

 - Oversee public awareness and media management.